theatlasroom/tidbits/languages/GO.md

   * it can include initializers, if so the type can be omitted `var i, j int = 1, 2`
     `var c, python, java = true, false, "no!"`
-* `:=` can be used as a shorthand to declare a variable, type can be omitted
+* Within a func, `:=` can be used as a shorthand to declare a variable
   - `x := 3`
-  - we can also omit var
+  - in this style we can omit the type and var
   - a variable can only be declared once in a scope
 * Types
   - bool